Eliyahu Giladi: Lehi movement

 In Palestine, he adopted the Hebrew surname Giladi and joined Irgun, the underground paramilitary organization of the revisionist Zionists, under the leadership of David Raziel.
 Giladi became the head of the section of Irgun in Ness Ziona.
 When the Irgun split in 1940, Giladi became part of breakaway militant Zionist group named Lehi, led by Avraham Stern, which decided, despite England's declaration of war on Germany, to continue its actions against the British rule of Palestine.

 Giladi was highlighted by his charisma and recklessness.
 Yitzhak Shamir was impressed at first by his personal qualities - imagination, boldness, courage and total lack of fear.
 The years of 1941-1942 were difficult for Lehi.
-Like most Lehi members, he was caught by the British security services and imprisoned at a detention camp in Mazra'a.
+Like most Lehi members, Giladi was caught by the British security services and imprisoned at a detention camp in Mazra'a.
 Several militants of the movement were killed by the British, including its commander, Avraham Stern, who was killed in Tel Aviv in February 1942.
 Only a small group of fighters remained free.